kludwigs/PHP-and-front-end/README.md

-# PHPPractice
-mix of various exercises, examples and demos
+Mix of various exercises, examples and demos.
+Utilizing ajax, php, javascript and jquery